ksheumaker/homeassistant-apsystems_ecur/README.md

 If you're having trouble with the integration, consider joining the beta program.
 To do this, select HACS > Integrations > click on APSystems ECU-R > Select the three dots (overflow menu) in the top right corner > Redownload > switch on the "Show beta versions" switch.
 In HA you will now also see notifications when there is a beta release.
 You are always able to roll-back to an official release.
 Please provide us with feedback when using beta releases.

 ## Release notes
-Release notes and details can be found [here](https://github.com/ksheumaker/homeassistant-apsystems_ecur/releases)
+Release notes, assets and further details can be found [here](https://github.com/ksheumaker/homeassistant-apsystems_ecur/releases)

 ## Setup
 Install the custom component using HACS by searching for "APSystems ECU-R".
 If you are unable to find the integration in HACS, select HACS in left pane, select Integrations.
 In the top pane right from the word Integrations you can find the menu (three dots above eachother).
 Select Custom Repositories and add the URL: https://github.com/ksheumaker/homeassistant-apsystems_ecur below that select category Integration.